Teachers have announced plans to go on strike this week.

 A walkout has been planned for Wednesday at Worthing High School.

 Children at the school were sent home with letters confirming that teacher’s union NASUWT had announced the date for the strike.

 Headteacher Alison Beer told parents in a letter: “I can confirm that the planned strike action on Wednesday will go ahead.

 “As you may be aware, I was attempting to open the school as usual.
-However, the NASUWT area secretary has declined to allow members to release details of both their name and whether they intend to strike or not.
+However, the NASUWT area secretary has declined to allow members to release details of both their name and whether they intend to

 “I am therefore unable to tell which members of staff are going to be attending or not and so cannot make any plans to accommodate students in a safe manner.